mozilla/hawk/README.md

 Host: example.com:8000
 ```

-The resource server returns the following authentication challenge:
+The resource server returns the following authentication challenge which enables the client to ensure its clock is synced
+to the server (or at least the time used by the application is adjusted when making requests):

 ```
 HTTP/1.1 401 Unauthorized
-WWW-Authenticate: Hawk
+WWW-Authenticate: Hawk ts="1353832200", ntp="pool.ntp.org"
 ```

 The client has previously obtained a set of **Hawk** credentials for accessing resources on the "http://example.com/"